LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 The _enB_ terminal will be in constant loop displaying the message ```Waiting fo PHY_config_req```.
 Basically it means that it is awaiting for EU connection.

 ### Running UE
-Access the _seventh terminal_ and and run the following commands:
+Access the _secound terminal_ and and run the following commands:
 ```
 docker exec -ti ue bash
 cd /root/ue/cmake_targets/ran_build/build